Helping Patients Afford XARELTO®

 Affordability Support for Patients Using Commercial or Private Insurance

 Eligible patients using commercial or private insurance can save on out-of-pocket costs for XARELTO®.
 Depending on the health insurance plan, savings may apply toward co-pay, co-insurance, or deductible.
-Most patients who are eligible pay $10 per month, with a $3,400 maximum program benefit per calendar year, subject to monthly program benefit limits.
-There is no limit for the first two months; $200 limit for each month thereafter.
-For the first 90-day fill, eligible patients pay $30 with no monthly limit.
+Eligible commercial patients pay $10 per fill for XARELTO® (up to a 90-day fill), subject to program benefit limits.
+There is no limit to this benefit for the first 90 days, inclusive of the starter kit, and then a $200 limit for each 30-day supply thereafter.
+There is a $3,400 maximum program benefit per calendar year.
 Not valid for patients using Medicare, Medicaid, or other government-funded programs to pay for their medications.
+Patients taking XARELTO® 10 mg after a recent non-surgical hospitalization or because they have recently undergone hip or knee replacement surgery are not eligible.
 Terms expire at the end of each calendar year and may change.
 There is no income requirement.
 See full eligibility requirements.

 Call Janssen CarePath at 877-CarePath (877-227-3728) to learn more.

 Two ways to help get your patients started: